11 things which could impact your car insurance

 9. Not having the correct class of use on your policy

-People make the mistake of thinking that social use covers them for everything, including driving to work.
+People make the mistake of thinking that social use covers them for everything, including driving to work, but it doesn't.

 For example, driving to work or the train station to commute means you’ll need commuting on your policy.